 A certified nurse practitioner is available on a part-time basis to students for their physical health concerns.
-The nurse practitioner is available for the assessment and treatment of illness or injury, routine physical exams, women's gynecological exams, blood pressure checks, and is happy to provide information regarding a wide variety of health related topics.
+The nurse practitioner is available for the assessment and treatment of illness or injury, routine physical exams, women's gynecological exams, blood pressure checks, allergy shots, immunizations, and is happy to provide information regarding a wide variety of health related topics.
 Health services are provided through an arrangement with Orange City Area Health System (OCAHS).
 Regular clinic charges will apply to health visits.
 Because it is convenient and geared toward student needs, students will generally want to seek assistance in the Wellness Center before going off-campus.
-However, off-campus referrals are offered by the Wellness Center when students prefer an outside referral or when the Wellness Center schedule is filled to capacity.
+However, off-campus referrals are offered by the Wellness Center when students prefer an outside referral or when the Wellness Center schedule is filled to capacity, or the Nurse Practitioner is not in the clinic.